 After a long career, seeing time in several Negro Leagues including the Negro National League I (NNLI), Eastern Colored League (ECL), American Negro League (ANL), Negro National League II (NNLII), and the Negro American League (NAL),Charleston became manager of the Brooklyn Brown Dodgers in 1945.

-Instead he returned home to serve as player / manager for Indianapolis in April of 1915.
+At the conclusion of his tour of military service in the Philippines, he decided not to re-enlist.
+Instead he returned home to serve as player/manager for Indianapolis in April of 1915.
 [2]

 On November 24, 1922, Charleston married his finance Jane Blalock Howard, a widow from Harrisburg, Pennsylvania.

-Indianapolis ABCs, Lincoln Stars, Chicago American Giants, Detroit Stars, St. Louis Giants, Harrisburg Elite Giants, Hilldale Ball Club, Homestead Grays, and Pittsburgh Crawfords.
+Indianapolis ABCs, Lincoln Stars, Chicago American Giants, Detroit Stars, St. Louis Giants, Harrisburg Elite Giants, Hilldale Ball Club, Homestead Grays, and Pittsburgh Crawfords, Toledo Crawfords, Indianapolis Crawfords, Philadelphia Stars, and the Indianapolis Clowns.

 He was honorably discharged from the United States Army in 1915, returning home to the United States, and immediately restarting his professional baseball career with the Indianapolis ABCs.

-While serving as player / manager for the ABC’s, his salary was set at $50 per month.
+While serving as player/manager for the ABC’s, his salary was set at $50 per month.

 In April of 1915, Charleston pitched his first game for the ABCs, a three-hit, 7–0 shutout exhibition game against the Reserves, a semiprofessional team of white players.
 [3]

-Charlie, as he was known to his players was known for more than just his ability to play baseball.
+Charleston was known for more than just his ability to play baseball.

 When ABCs teammate Elwood "Bingo" DeMoss got into a dispute with umpire, James Scanlon over a bad call, Charleston subsequently ran in from center field to home plate, getting in the umpires face to argue his teammates case.

-According to the local newspapers, the ballpark erupted into "a near race riot”, as Charleston and DeMoss escaped the ballpark unharmed.
-However they were later arrested and jailed for their actions.
+According to the local newspapers, the ballpark erupted into "a near race riot”, as Charleston and his teammate DeMoss managed to escaped the ballpark unharmed.

-During yet another incident, this time occurring outside the United States, in Cuba, Charleston fought with multiple Cuban soldiers during a Cuban League game against the Havana Giants.
+During yet another incident, this time occurring outside the United States, in Cuba, Charleston fought with multiple Cuban soldiers during a Cuban League baseball game against the Havana Giants.

-He was later arrested by Cuban officials and fined for his role in the fight, but was released from custody and returned to the field to play the following day.
+Charleston was later arrested by Cuban officials and fined for his role in the fight, but was released from custody and returned to the field to play the following day.
 [4]

 In 1916, he was a member of the team that beat the Chicago American Giants to claim what promoters called "The First Championship of Colored Baseball."

-However, after completion of the program, he was only able to serve less than two months before the armistice was signed, ending the war.
+In 1918, he attend the "Colored Officer Training Program" during World War I. However, after completion of the program, he was only able to serve less than two months before the armistice was signed, ending the war.

-Charlie was then discharged, returning to Indiana in 1919.
+He was then discharged, returning to Indiana in 1919.

-When the Negro National League I was established in 1920, Charleston again returned to Indianapolis to play for the ABCs, this time as the team's starting centerfielder in the league's inaugural doubleheader on May 20, 1920.
+When the Negro National League I was established in 1920, Charleston again returned to Indianapolis to play for the ABCs, this time as the team's starting centerfielder.

-The Atlanta Black Cracker’s of Indianapolis beat the Chicago American Giants 4–2, and 11–4.
+On that day the Atlanta Black Cracker’s of Indianapolis beat the Chicago American Giants 4–2, and 11–4.
 [7]

-Oscar Charleston remained with the ABC's until 1921.
+Charleston remained with the ABC's until 1921.

-When the Elite Giants suddenly folded due to insufficient economics, at the end of the 1921 season, Charleston again returned to the ABCs, staying with the team until 1924.
+Then the Elite Giants suddenly folded due to poor economics, at the end of the 1921 season.

 After his time with the ABC’s franchise, Charleston became a player-manager of the Harrisburg Giants in Pennsylvania.

-He remained with Hilldale for the 1928 and 1929 seasons before spending the 1930 and 1931 playing for the Homestead Grays.
+He remained with Hilldale for the 1928 and 1929 seasons before spending the 1930 and 1931 playing for the prestigious Homestead Grays.

 His recorded batting average playing in the Cuban League was .361 over 9 seasons.